wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 **Q:**&ensp;Is there no such thing as immortality?

-**M:**&ensp;When life and death are seen as essential to each other, as two aspects of one being, *that* is immortality.
+**M:**&ensp;When life and death are seen as essential to each other, as two aspects of one beïng, *that* is immortality.
 To see the end in the beginning and beginning in the end is the intimation of eternity.
 Definitely, immortality is not continuity.
 Only the process of change continues.
 Nothing lasts.

 **Q:**&ensp;Awareness lasts?